 One of the simplest patterns is the gradient pattern.
-It is specified as where <Orientation> is a vector pointing in the direction that the colors blend.
-For example produces a series of smooth bands of color that look like layers of colors next to each other.
+It is specified as produces a series of smooth bands of color that look like layers of colors next to each other.
 Points at x=0 are the first color in the color map.
 As the x location increases it smoothly turns to the last color at x=1.
 Then it starts over with the first again and gradually turns into the last color at x=2.
 The pattern reverses for negative values of x.
-Using gradient y or gradient z makes the colors blend along the y- or z-axis.
+Using gradient \mathbf{y} or gradient \mathbf{z} makes the colors blend along the y- or z-axis.
 Any vector may be used but x, y and z are most common.